PromoterTools/Generalized-Eukaryotic-Promoter-/README.md

 ---

-*For questions, issues, or collaboration inquiries, please open a GitHub Issue or contact msq@szu.edu.cn.*
+*For questions, issues, or collaboration inquiries, please open a GitHub Issue or contact shujaat@szu.edu.cn.*